EtherNet/IP Communication

 The workflow of EtherNet/IP communication is shown in the figure below.

-See Input and Output Signals to learn the meaning of each signal.
+You can check the table in Input and Output Signals to learn the meaning of each signal.

 handshake-workflow